Hakkology/Hakkology/README.md

 Hi 👋 My name is Hakan.
 ------------------------------
 - 👀 I’m interested in Software/Game Development with C#/C++...
-- 🌱 The tools im using are Unity, .NET Core, ASP.NET, Solidity and OpenGL...
+- 🌱 The tools im using are Unity, Godot, .NET Core, ASP.NET, Solidity and OpenGL...
-- 💞️ I’m looking to collaborate on development of above-mentioned projects...
+- 💞️ I’m looking to collaborate on game/software development projects...
 - 📫 You may reach me through this mail address: yildizhakan88@gmail.com...

 ## Objectives: